joagre/ratatoskr/ideas/r.md

 `foo = new Foo(1, 2)`

+or

+`foo = new bar:Foo(1, 2)`

+if Foo is availble in module `bar` (read more aboy hierarchical modules below).
 Access to member variables and functions look like this:

 ```
 foo.a